gcallah/BookReviews/morrison.md

 comes to Brexit, he kicks things off already beyond the breaking point.
 He clearly doesn't like the gold standard, and clearly doesn't like Brexit, so why not contend that they are, in some sense, the same sort of thing?
-Well, because in one case Britain returned to an international institutional arrangement at the behest of all most all its elite opinion makers, well in the other case Britain left an international institutional arrangement against the advice of almost all its elite opinion makers.
+Well, because in one case Britain *returned* to an international institutional arrangement at the behest of all most all its elite opinion makers, while in the other case Britain *left* an international institutional arrangement against the advice of almost all its elite opinion makers.
 Maybe both decisions were bad, but if so, they were bad for opposite reasons.